xastrodyke/Chudjoker/README.md

 ## Installation (requires Steamodded **1.0.0**)

-download ZIP from the big green "Code" button, unzip and place the version you want in your mods folder
+download ZIP from the big green "Code" button, unzip and place the version you want in your mods folder\

+## v1.0.1 ----

+removed ability to be copied by Blueprint/Brainstorm

 ## v1.0 ----